-Moving to adult social care
+Moving to adult health and social care

 If we decide that you should get adult social care, we will write a support plan based on your needs.